Shy no more

 - Use humour to relax.
 Make it fun, it will relax you as well as the people you are engaging with.
 Their perception of you will be enjoyable and open instead of shy.

-- Smile and say hello to five strangers each day.
+- Smile and say hello to five strangers.

-- Tease or engage with one person each day and ask three questions about their interests or themselves.
+- Tease or engage with one person and ask three questions about their interests or themselves.